vojkovic/discordrebrand/README.md

 # About
-A simple static webpage where the popular social media platform, Discord is rebranded into a cord company.
+A simple static webpage where the popular social media platform, Discord, is rebranded into a cord company.

 ## Important Notice!